Bantam Presidency

 Bantam Presidency was a presidency established by the British East India Company and based at the Company factory at Bantam in Java.
 Founded in 1617, the Presidency exercised its authority over all the Company factories in India, including the agencies of Madras, Masulipatnam and Surat.
 The factors at Bantam were instrumental in founding the colony of Madraspatnam in 1639 with the Fort St. George, which later grew into the modern city of Madras.
 The Presidency of Bantam was twice downgraded, first in 1630 before being restored in 1634 and for the second time in 1653, when owing to the hostility of Dutch traders, the Presidency was shifted to Madras.

 Bantam remained an agency under the suzerainty of Madras and then Surat until Bantam was captured by the Dutch in 1682 and the English factory closed.
-Following the loss of Bantam, the Company established a fortified settlement at Bencoolen in Sumatra (Fort York) in 1687.
-Fort St George was raised to the rank of presidency in 1684, its Governor and Council having responsibility for the factories on the Coromandel coast and in the Bay of Bengal.
-In the same year, Bombay was nominated to replace Surat as the centre of the Company's activities in the west of India and the Persian Gulf.

-History
+Background

 In December 1602, a fleet of East India Company ships commanded by James Lancaster reached Bantam and negotiated with the Sultan of Bantam over pepper trade and the opening of a settlement.
 A factory was eventually opened with eight factors headed by William Starkey as Governor and Thomas Morgan as his deputy.
 Bantam was one of the oldest possessions of the East India Company and older than all Indian colonies.
 But seven of the eight factors perished with Morgan in April 1603 and Starkey, himself, in June 1603.
 Starkey was succeeded as Governor by Edmund Scott.

 When a second voyage commanded by Sir Henry Middleton reached Bantam, Scott had succeeded as Governor being the only member of the original expedition who was still alive.
 The early days of the colony were marred by death due to disease and Dutch hostilities.
 Scott was succeeded by John Saris who became the second Englishman after William Adams to set foot on Japan.